Work & Employment

 • Largest worker organisation in Norway

-• Around 1 million members
+• Over 1 million members

 • Covers most industries